 The documents could also reveal what former prime minister Scott Morrison and senior figures in the former government knew when they had responsibility for the program.

 When the department refused to release the documents, Mr Warren challenged the decision through the Office of the Australian Information Commissioner, and won.
 The previous government appealed the decision, and in June 2021 the case went before the Administrative Appeals Tribunal.
 In December 2022, the AAT upheld secrecy and ruled for only one document to be released.
-Mr Warren has appealed the AAT's decision in the Federal Court.
-He is challenging the decision on procedural fairness grounds and on the basis that it wrongly interpreted the Cabinet exemptions under the FOI Act.
+Mr Warren appealed the AAT's decision and won his full Federal Court appeal following a judgment handed down by the Full Federal Court in 2024.

 Mr Warren is represented by Maurice Blackburn Lawyers in collaboration with Grata Fund.